ferrannadeu/IgCaller/README.md

 IgCaller was tested on a MacBook Pro (macOS Mojave), Ubuntu (16.04 and 18.04), and MareNostrum 4 (Barcelona Supercomputing Center, SUSE Linux Enterpirse Server 12 SP2 with python/3.6.1).

 #### Running time:
-IgCaller only requires 1 CPU, and it usually takes <2-5 minutes to characterize the complete IG gene of one tumor sample.
+IgCaller only requires 1 CPU, and it usually takes <2-5 minutes to characterize the complete immunoglobulin gene of one tumor sample.

 ### Demo dataset
 A demo dataset tot test IgCaller is provided under the "Demo" folder.